tanraya/playmo/README.md

 # Playmo
-This is the special kit that allows you create Rails 3 apps quick with pre-included few useful libs.
+This is the special kit that allows you create Rails 3 apps quick with pre-included few useful libs in your app.
 It includes:

 * [Compass](http://compass-style.org/)
 * [HTML5 Boilerplate](http://html5boilerplate.com/)
 * [Mootools](http://mootools.net)
 * [Jquery](http://jquery.com)
+* Set of useful rails helpers

+*Don't forget that playmo supports only Rails 3 apps*

 ## How to install
-First, create new rails3 application
+First, create new Rails 3 application

     $ rails new appname
     $ cd ./appname

-Then, add to your gemfile this
+Then add to your Gemfile these lines

     group :development do
       gem 'playmo-rails', :git => 'git://github.com/tanraya/playmo.git'